 The Community-Based Specialist will provide the therapeutic strategies needed to eliminate the crisis that is creating the unstable environment.
 Provide home visits that are flexible to the families’ schedule three to five times per week during the intervention with a total service time of 10 – 12 hours in the home weekly.
 Conduct an assessment that includes family members’ values, strengths, skills, problems, needs, barriers, and readiness for change.
 Conduct in-home visits and develop plans to guide program activities and interventions, as set goals with the client.

 QUALIFICATIONS: Master’s degree in social work, psychology, marriage and family therapy, or related human service field or a bachelor’s degree in social work, psychology, sociology, or related human service field with at least 2 years of direct social service experience.
-Bilingual required.
+Bilingual preferred.

 REQUIRED SKILLS: Two years of direct social service experience.
 Must be proficient in Microsoft Office and know or have the ability to quickly learn any database system.
 Must be able to pass standard background checks, including: drug screen, SLED, DSS Central Registry and Sex Offender Registries.
 Have a belief system and engages in faith practices that are compatible with those of the United Methodist Church.